mansi05041/StriverSDE_Challenge_2023/MaximumWidthBinaryTree/README.md

 - [Algorithm](#algorithm)

 ## Question
 Given a binary tree of 'n' nodes, where the nodes have integer values.
 Task is to return the maximum width of the Binary Tree.
-The width of one level is defined as the length between the leftmost and the rightmot.
+The width of one level is defined as the length between the leftmost and the rightmost.

 ## Algorithm
 - If the root is NULL, return 0 as the width is zero.